 If you experience difficulty with your microwave, you may want to know how to replace a microwave door.
 The process for repair or replacement of the door on even the best microwaves seems more difficult than it is since only one of the steps truly relies on a steady hand and careful movement.
 However, replacing the door requires a substantial amount of time because of the large number of steps.
-If you have multiple repairs to do on your microwave, you may want to look into how to fix the turntable in a microwave.
+If you have multiple repairs to do on your microwave, you may want to look into how to fix the turntable in a microwave, as well as how to replace the microwave turntable motor.

 You should always unplug your microwave and remove the glass turntable before performing repairs on your microwave.